 Lulu was excited when she first saw the feeder, but at 14 years old she couldn’t figure it out right away.

 She was a sad pug and probably hates “new technology.”
-We didn’t have time to teach an old dog a new trick, so I brought in Theo.
+Since we didn’t have time to teach an old dog a new trick, so I brought in Theo.

 I considered painting the inside of the box, but decided that it would get a lot of wear and tear and would quickly become more of an eyesore.